ubccr/ccrdocs/pages/policies/support.md

     - CCR responsibility: Responsible for cloud infrastructure only
     - Pros/Cons:  No backups provided, no maximum run time, 1-2 annual maintenance downtimes, full administrative access, NO access to CCR’s network attached storage (home & project directories, high speed scratch space)

-==**Rates beginning April 1, 2023 - based on the type of account they're paid out of:**==
+==**Rates are based on the type of account they're paid out of:**==

 - Rack fee: $315/u*, if paying with internal State, RF, UBF, or FSA accounts.
-If paying with other internal funds, rate is $362.07/u.
+If paying with other internal funds, rate is $362.07/u (includes GUSF fee imposed by UB).
 External rate is $590/u
 - Cloud subscriptions - purchased in packs ([more info here](../cloud/lake-effect.md#subscriptions))
 - Consulting fee:  $63/hr, if paying with internal State, RF, UBF, or FSA accounts.
-If paying with other internal funds, rate is $72.41/hour.  **Purchased in 8 hour increments.**  External rates - contact CCR Help for quote.
+If paying with other internal funds, rate is $72.41/hour (includes GUSF fee imposed by UB).  **Purchased in 8 hour increments.**  External rates - contact [CCR Help](../help.md) for quote.

 **The fine print and specifics for each option:**